Home and Hospital Instruction

 - Home and Hospital Instruction does not apply to students identified as individuals with exceptional needs pursuant to Education Code 56026 (Education Code 48206.3).

-- The Request for Home and Hospital Instruction completed by parents/guardian and the medical professional must clearly state that the student requires Home and Hospital Instruction and must have a return to school date of between 3 - 9 weeks from the date of the request.
+- The Request for Home and Hospital Instruction completed by parents/guardian and the medical professional must clearly state that the student requires Home and Hospital Instruction and must have a return to school date of between 3 - 9 weeks from the date of the request being received.

 - Once the Home and Hospital Instruction Office has received and reviewed the Home and Hospital Instruction request, an email will be sent to the parents/guardians, school site attendance, school site administrator, the Home and Hospital Instruction Tutor, the Counselor, and all of the student's teachers.
 This email lists the beginning date of service and the date of the student's return to the regular school program.